Electric Vehicles in Illinois

 Is Illinois a good market for used EVs?

-Over 2021, the used EV inventory in Illinois has risen to fifth highest in the nation, neck and neck with New York State.
-The average used EV price in the state is $50,927, which makes it a moderately high priced market compared to other high-volume states.
+In summer 2023, the used EV inventory in Illinois has risen to hover between fourth and fifth highest in the nation, neck and neck with Georgia and Washington State.
+The average used EV price in the state is $39,000, compared to the national average of $40,400.
+Illinois used to be a moderately high priced market, but now falls under the national average.

 State